 Many people use the term “red ants”.
 They are not all talking about the same type of ants.
 There are several types of ants that people commonly call “red ants”.
-The red harvester ant and the red imported fire ant are two of the most common red ants.

-The red harvester ant is a very large ant.
-The workers can be as large as 0.5″ long.
 Its territory extends from Colorado and Kansas south to Texas.
 It is widespread – from Louisiana westward to Arizona.
 There are several other species of harvester ant around the U.S. Their color varies from yellow to two-toned to black.

 The red harvester ant makes a nest in the ground.
 The name “harvester ant” comes from the ant’s habit of clearing away all of the grass and vegetation around the nest.
 There is usually one central opening to the nest.
 The clearing is as large as 6′ in diameter.
 There are often small stones and pebbles strewn around on the ground near the nest opening.

 Red harvester ants can be destructive pests in lawns, golf courses, and sports fields.
 When these ants make nests in pastures, they remove a lot of the grass.
 This can affect the grazing of cattle and other livestock.

 Although harvester ants can deliver a painful bite, they are not very aggressive.
 For many years, the red harvester ant was the primary food source for the Texas Horned Lizard.
 The number of lizards is declining.
 Some scientists wonder if that is related to the decrease in the number of red harvester ant colonies.

 The red imported fire ant is native to South America.
 Scientists think that it came to the U.S. in the cargo hold of ships.
 It gets its name from the painful bite and sting that it can deliver.
 It has spread across the southern U.S. from Virginia to the desert southwest.